Direct high frequency is a facial treatment available at any esthetician’s office and is considered a timeless rejuvenating treatment for the skin.

 High-frequency machines designed for at-home use are not dangerous, per se, however, there are some contraindications you need to consider before using one.

-A contraindication is a condition or factor that serves as a reason to prevent a treatment due to the harm it can cause.
+A contraindication is a condition or factor that serves to prevent a treatment due to the harm it can cause.

 While direct high-frequency is an extremely mild treatment, not many contraindications can be listed.
 Here are the few that are an absolute no-no: